 Think of the most confident woman you know.
 Then, before you do something that seems scary or intimidating, ask yourself, “What would [NAME] do in this situation?”

 Then do whatever comes to mind!
-This might be the same as “faking it ‘till you make it,” but it's one of the best confidence building exercises you can do — and it’s sure to get you out of your own head.
+This might be the same as “faking it ‘till you make it,” but it's one of the best confidence building exercises you can do — and it’s sure to get you out of your own head and away from those negative thoughts.

 11. Surround yourself with ambitious people